 How do I send segments made up of mobile app users to DFP for targeting?

-Like the Interchange onsite code which passes Salesforce DMP segment IDs of the users, apps using the DFP SDK allows for custom targeting.
+Like the Interchange onsite code which passes Audience Studio segment IDs of the users, apps using the DFP SDK allows for custom targeting.

 Developers should refer to these articles:

 We recommend testing before publishing by adding a segment to a device to ensure it is passed to in the DFP ad request.

 Why is Google Play services required for the Salesforce Audience Studio SDK integration on Android?